 If medication has to be given please keep your child at home, or if the child is well enough please arrange to administer medicine yourself at lunchtime.
-School staff cannot give medicine, we may have members of our non-teaching staff who may be willing to accept responsibility for administering medication in emergencies, however if this is the case, parents need to discuss this with the Headteacher first and fill in a Medication Permission form.
+School staff cannot give medicine, we may have members of our non-teaching staff who may be willing to accept responsibility for administering medication in emergencies, however if this is the case, parents need to discuss this with the Headteacher first and fill in a Medication Permission form available below:

 Children's hair is no longer checked for head lice by the medical authorities, and the school staff are not permitted to check children’s' hair.
 Outbreaks occasionally occur and it is important that parents are vigilant in carrying out regular checks at home and we ask that you inform the school immediately if you do find head lice so that we can advise parents, and hopefully limit the spread of the problem.

 Whenever possible, medical appointments with your own doctor or dentist should be made outside school hours.
 If it is necessary to take your child out of school for an appointment then an Absence During School Hours form must be completed and returned to the office prior to the day of the appointment.